 2. Creating a Paste

-In a spray bottle, mix 1/3 cup of distilled white vinegar, 1/4 cup of baking soda, and a drop of dish soap.
-Spray onto the affected area and let it sit for 15 minutes before wiping with a clean cloth.
+Mix 1/3 cup of distilled white vinegar, 1/4 cup of baking soda, and a drop of dish soap in a spray bottle.
+Shake it gently (over a sink, just in case).
+Spray the area, let it sit for 15 minutes, and wipe clean.

 Avoid Damage